-Today, authentic stone troughs are very difficult to find, and command prices of hundreds if not thousands of dollars.
+Today, authentic stone troughs are difficult to find, and command prices of hundreds if not thousands of dollars.
 Ever resourceful gardeners have come up with a practical alternative: troughs, dishes and other small containers made from a mix of peat moss, perlite, Portland cement and reinforcing fibers.
 These materials are blended into a paste-like consistency which is then formed into a dish or trough and allowed to cure.
 The finished product, which goes by the name of "hypertufa," is much lighter than concrete or stone, yet has the same rustic character.

 Hypertufa troughs and pots are quite readily available at local garden centers and online.
 You can also make your own hypertufa containers, which is a fun and relatively easy project.
-There are several books and many online articles that explain the process step-by-step.

 Hypertufa pots, planted with hardy perennials can be left outdoors year-round.

 The planting medium in these containers should be well-drained and not overly rich.
 For most succulents, add about 25 percent builder's sand to ordinary potting soil.
 There's no need for fertilizer.